Unbanned Bible Publications

 Emeritus professor David Welsh, wrote in his book The Rise and Fall of Apartheid, “The immediate cause of the tragedy was two simultaneous events: firstly, a scuffle at the fence gate when police officer Att Spengler opened it to let a member of the crowd in and [one can assume a lot of aggressive] people at the gate entered with him… And, secondly, the arrival of Geelbooi, a common law criminal who was drunk and armed with a handgun, and who, thinking he had spotted a policeman who had maltreated him, fired two shots in the air.
 The reaction of a more nervous and younger policemen inside the perimeter of the fence was to open fire without being ordered to do so.
 [Allegedly,] the firing continued even as the attackers… still fled for their lives…”

 I could not find any real evidence of this allegation that the police pursued the rioters with sharp point ammunition.
 The photo below on right tells another story.
 The latest accounts of assaults with machine guns from armored cars and helicopters can also not be verified.
 If this were the case, hundreds or evem thousands of rioters could have died that day.
 One must be wary of ‘evidence,’ which is clearly fabricated because it does not fit the context of the scene.

 [Acknowledgement to those who compiled the photos and images in this study]

 A few selected photos of this tragedy are available, but these two photos tell the story.

-Left: Huge crowds converging on the original number of 20 police men at the small police station.
+Left: Huge, menacing crowds converging on the original number of 20 police men at the small police station.

-Right: Police dispersing the crowd after some officers began to fire in self defence at the station.
+Right: Police dispersing the crowd from the police station with batons, after some officers began to fire in self defence and the crowd began to flee.
 The alleged “machine guns” and other “deadly assault weapons” are clearly absent in this scene.